qiaolinhan/giao/havingfun/predicting/FlamMap/FlamMap6Webinar.md

 Q: Everyone can dowload?
 A: Yes.
 Q: How to work with weather forescast for a few days, or if there are no forescasted weather data?
+A:
-A: Go to local National Weather Service (NWS) forecast office; Click on the forecast map for the location or area interst; Scroll down until see the detailed forecast and associated map; Select the Tabular forecast display
+  * Go to local National Weather Service (NWS) forecast office;
+  * Click on the forecast map for the location or area interst;
+  * Scroll down until see the detailed forecast and associated map;
+  * Select the Tabular forecast display.

-Figure: Aquire weather forecast data at the website of NWS
+Figure: An example of aquiring weather forecast data at the website of NWS
 <img src= "../figs/WeatherData.png">

 Figure: Spatial Data Themes: FSPro - FARSITE - FlamMap